apache/predictionio-sdk-ruby/CONTRIBUTING.md

 Bug Fixes and New Features
 --------------------------

+As your first step, please visit and read the [Contributor License Agreement] (http://prediction.io/cla).
+All contributors are required to sign this agreement.

 Before starting to write code, look for existing [tickets] (https://predictionio.atlassian.net/browse/SDKRUBY) or [create one] (https://predictionio.atlassian.net/secure/CreateIssue!default.jspa)